 14 Iowa Conference team titles

 Ferrell was the women’s tennis coach at Drake from 1999-2006 and has since served as the women’s coach at Northern Illinois.
-At Central he follows Steve Tyler, who retired after six years with the Dutch men’s and women’s teams.

 Under Ferrell, Drake captured the Missouri Valley crown and an NCAA tourney berth in 2000, and a share of the league title in 2005.
 He posted an 81-76 dual meet record, including a 51-19 (.728) mark in conference matches.
 Seven Drake players earned all-league recognition during his tenure.
 He also served as a teaching professional at the Des Moines Golf and Country Club as well as the Wakonda Club.